-Step 1 – Print and cut out the template box.
+- Step 1 – Print and cut out the template: Download chocolate box template.

 Look at the examples of different chocolate bar wrappers.
 This activity will get you to design your own chocolate bar with a golden ticket inside.
 Maybe you could give your bar to someone special.